6 Common Types of Car Transmissions and How They Function

 4. Sequence Manual Transmission

-Sequence manual transmission is another type of car transmission.
+Another type of car transmission is a sequential manual transmission.
 Although sequential manual transmissions are rarely utilized in passenger vehicles, racecar drivers prefer them.

 This sophisticated mechanism also blends the feel and control of a manual transmission with the speed and precision of an automated message.
-It’s designed to stand up to the demands of a racetrack.
+It’s designed to withstand the demands of a racetrack.

 Moreover, a clutch is present in sequential manual transmissions, although it is solely used to start the vehicle and choose the first gear.
 The driver then shifts gears using a gear lever or paddle shifts.